-Beware of ‘ciguatera' food poisoning due to algae, which is contracted by consuming certain carnivorous fish from the lagoon.
-For more information: http://www.ciguatera-online.com/index.php/en/DRINKING WATER
+Beware of 'ciguatera' food poisoning due to algae, which is contracted by consuming certain carnivorous fish from the lagoon.
+For more information: http://web.ciguatera.pf/index.php/en/Water

-Tap water is potable in Papeete and throughout Bora Bora island.
-It is however advisable to consume bottled water.
+Tap water is drinkable in Papeete and throughout Bora Bora island.
+It is however recommended to drink bottled water.

 Here are a few basic French phrases that will make your stay in Tahiti a little easier:

 Hello / Good morning / Good afternoon: Bonjour (morning)

 No, thank you: Non, merci

 Thank you very much: Merci beaucoup